ethanjli/liquid-handling-robotics/docs/source/design/protocol.rst

 Overview of Protocol Layers
 ---------------------------
-The messaging system between the host and the peripheral is partitioned into layers of abstraction roughly conforming to the layers of the `OSI model <https://en.wikipedia.org/wiki/OSI_model>`_:
+The messaging system between the host and the peripheral is partitioned into layers of abstraction roughly conforming to the layers of the `OSI model <https://en.wikipedia.org/wiki/OSI_model>`_ (:numref:`layers`):

 - The lowest layer is the *physical layer*, which specifies the physical connection between the host and the peripheral.
 Currently, this is provided by USB.
 - The next layer is the *data link layer*, for transport of raw data between the host and the peripheral.
 Currently, this is provided by UART.